TimoSci/eth-validator-checklist/README.md

 1. Linux - Ubuntu or Debian OS Family

 2. **Ruby** language.
-In case it is Ruby is not installed, try one of the 2 options:
+In case Ruby is not installed, try one of the 2 options:

   * Via **rvm**, in case you want more flexible control over the Ruby version.
 Follow the instructios at https://rvm.io/.
 Then type `rvm install 3.0.1`